For an Online M.Ed. in Instructional Design and Technology Degree, your classes may include:

 This course examines the development of curricula for education and workplace learning and development.
-Comparison of evaluation design, curriculum design, and instructional design will assist learners in understanding the similarities and differences in these fields of education.
-Learner will learn to develop learning objectives.
+Comparison of evaluation design, curriculum design, and instructional design is presented to assist learners in understanding the similarities and differences in these fields of education.
+Learners will have the opportunity to study how to develop learning objectives.
 Program evaluation techniques will be introduced.

 This course provides a foundation for the practice and evaluation of instructional design as well as an in-depth elaboration of standard instructional design models and associated methodologies.
 Course includes strategies for development of objectives, taxonomy classification schemes, content analysis procedures, and instructional strategy selection, as well as adaptation and adoption of available resources.

 This course introduces candidates to foundational concepts and skills for personal and professional use of technology, including productivity software.
 This course explores instructional technology including definition and components of design and development.
 The use of technology in the classroom as well as distance learning is covered.

 The course examines the use of computer-mediated learning environments in classroom, lab and distributed learning contexts.
 Candidates will work on specific projects related to their field of practice, creating computer-based instructional materials reflecting problem definition, learner analysis, objectives specification, criterion tests, construction, strategies selection, formative validation, and evaluation.
 Attention is given to ethical and legal issues regarding the appropriate use of copyrighted material.

 Online Learning: Design & Development

 This course explores the organization, development, and delivery of distance learning programs.
 Additionally, this course explores course logistics, technology applications, and student management systems.
 Candidates will engage in discourse with instructors, peers, and other experts while creating Internet resources to be used in their own educational settings.
 By the end of the course, candidates will have an electronic portfolio of their work and be prepared to assume leadership roles within their specific contexts related to technology.